 Problem 4: You’re a Slave to Mr. Grey

 I’m not sure what’s worse: Finding your first grey pube … or finding your first grey eyebrow.
 I’m going with the latter, since you can’t hide it by turning off the lights at night.

 The Answer: Brow Makeup with a Grey/Taupe Tone

 I want my brows to match my grey hair, said no one ever.
 Which is why you need to choose a shade that still has the complexion-warming hit of brown but leans toward the grey spectrum so your brows don’t look Groucho-esque.
 IT Cosmetics Brow Power Universal Eyebrow Pencil is the bomb; so is Hourglass Arch Brow Sculpting Pencil in Ash, a grey/dark brown with cool undertones.
 If you’re simply dealing with a stray grey or two, consider plucking, but anything more than that is a good candidate for a cover up.

-The Prob: You Don’t Want to Spend a Shit Ton of Money
+Problem 6: You Don’t Want to Spend a Shit Ton of Money